Neera-Dixit/api-security/readme.md

+jwtutil - node wrapper module built on top on jsonwebtoken

+To Install : npm i jwtUtil;

+Example to Use it

-import jwt_util from '../build/index';
+import jwt_util from jwtutil;
-import config from '../src/config';
+import config from 'some config file' //which public ket,private key or secret

 const options = {
   algorithm: 'RS256'